Orthopedic Casts, Braces and Splints

 -

 Comfort, non-therapeutic cast-braces are considered medically necessary DME after a fracture or surgery.
-Comfort, non-therapeutic cast-braces are considered experimental and investigational for other indications because their effectiveness for indications other than the ones listed above has not been established.
+Comfort, non-therapeutic cast-braces are considered experimental, investigational, or unproven for other indications because their effectiveness for indications other than the ones listed above has not been established.
 These braces are often used after the patient has been in a walking cast.
 They are usually removable.
 Molded casts, which allow the user to remove the cast to bathe the affected extremity, can also be used when a fracture is slow to heal or non-healing.
 The use of these removable casts replaces monthly cast changes.
 A removable cast of this type offers no therapeutic advantages over a non-removable cast.

 Example: Cam Walker